Jasmine Baroudi: Controversies

-Baroudi issued stern warnings to men who she threaten to "name and shame" who sent her pictures of their manhood online, viewing it as an act of cyber bullying.
+Baroudi issued stern warnings to men who she threatened to "name and shame" who sent her pictures of their manhood online, viewing it as an act of cyberbullying.

 Graphic Showbizz reported her stating that the use of unprofessional actors who are so many make the film industry not to grow, recommending that producers only put those qualified on the screen.

 Personal life

 She is married to Williams Ofori Atta.